hue881/hue881.github.io/mcs/2026/summer/account/index.md

 - When asked, enter **your child's (or your) email** — it's just to confirm the account
 - Help guide: **https://en.scratch-wiki.info/wiki/Creating_an_Account**

-**Please reply with the Gmail address + Scratch username once done**, so we can get your child all set up before class.
+**Please text or email Gmail address + Scratch username once done**, so we can get your child all set up before class.

 > **No worries if you can't finish in time** — we'll have a temporary shared Drive folder and a backup Scratch login ready, so no child is blocked on day one.